Easter Island in 4 Days

 Museo Rapanui

-We opt for a quiet day with a walk along the coast.
-We walk 8 miles in total, stopping first at the museum; Museo Rapanui to learn about the history of the island and its moais.
+Today, we opt for a quiet day with a walk north along the coast.
+We cover 8 miles in total, stopping first at the museum; Museo Rapanui to learn about the history of the island and its moais.

 Museo Rapanui